wp-plugins/participants-database/readme.txt

 * added random sort for list output
 * added "match other field" validation option for field double-checks
 * added default sort order for the admin list
-* moved all CSS files to CSS directory
 * placeholder tags may now be used in email subject lines
 * new form element: "Rich Text" so now you can have a form element either be a plain textarea or a rich text editor (for logged-in users only for now)
 * added 'search results only' functionality for list shortcode
-* list searches are now optionally performed ansynchronously with no-script fallback
+* list searches now update the list without reloading the page (using AJAX)
+* you can define a "default image" to show when no image has been uploaded into a record

 = 1.3.7 =
 * fixed potential problem with timestamp fields having their datatype changed